songzijiang/GeoAN/README.md

 # GeoAN
-The offical code of GeoAN (Downscaling Using Geopotential-Guided Attention Network for Historical Daily Meteorological Data Since 1940).
+The official code of [MDG625: A daily high-resolution meteorological dataset derived by geopotential-guided attention network in Asia (1940-2023)")]().

 The first draft of the paper has been submitted to [GRL](https://agupubs.onlinelibrary.wiley.com/journal/19448007).

-More details will be released when the papaer is in public, any question can be touch in jacksung@gmail.com
+More details will be released when the paper is in public, any questions can be touch by jacksung@gmail.com
 ## Data download

 1. The low resolution data ERA5 can be downloaded from [ECMWF](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form).